The Contemporary Art Museum

 It goes without saying that this sort of collaboration is a wonderful opportunity for Metàfora’s art students, not only to know the museum from a different perspective than that of a habitual one-time visiting tourist, but actually to feel at home among the works of MACBA’s very impressive collection.

 One important part of the collaboration between MACBA and Metàfora is that our advanced level students, the 3rd year students of Metàfora’s Diploma in Studio Arts, get the chance to present their thesinas in a public event at the auditorium of MACBA.
-The presentation is followed by the opening of the final exhibition by these students, across the street, at the prestigious gallery Àngels Barcelona, Espai 2.
+The presentation is followed by the opening of the final exhibition by these students, each year housed in different gallery spaces around the city.

 Understanding the museum